To travel from Penang to Hua Hin overland, you have a choice of taking the train from Butterworth or a bus via Hat Yai in Southern Thailand.

 You will now have to take a KTM Komuter Train to / from Padang Besar to Butterworth.

-Train number 36 is the "International Express Train" that travels overnight between Butterworth Malaysia and Bangkok in Thailand.
+Train number 46 is the "International Express Train" that now travels overnight between Padang Besar in Malaysia and Bangkok in Thailand.

-From Butterworth the train has just two second class sleeper carriage available so you have to purchase a sleeping berth, but it is a far more relaxing journey than taking a minibus and bus combination (see below).
+From Padang Besar to Hat Yai the train has just two, second class sleeper carriage available so you have to purchase a sleeping berth, but it is a far more relaxing journey than taking a minibus and bus combination (see below).

-If you are travelling in the other direction from Hua Hin to Butterworth Penang, train number 35 leaves daily in the early evening arriving here just after lunchtime the next day.
+If you are travelling in the other direction from Hua Hin to Butterworth Penang, train number 45 leaves daily in the early evening, arriving at the border the next morning.

 Another alternative, if the International Express train is full, is to catch the minibus to Hat Yai and get off at the railway station where there are a lot more choices of overnight trains heading north to Hua Hin and on to Bangkok.